sondreb/v.js/README.md

 ## Forms and input

 v.js supports basic forms and input.
-Simply create input fields either with a form element or any HTML element with the class "v-form".
-Everything with the form, or the element with class "v-form", will be submitted to the action handler.
-Having the option of using any HTML element with the class v-form, allows you to have a virtual form within a normal form.
-HTML specification does not allow a form within a form.
+Simply create input fields either with a form element and a button of type=button (don't use submit, this will submit the form and reload the web app).
+Everything with the form will be sent to the action handler.

 ```html
 <div class="v-form">